akashsabale01/zipcode-location-finder/README.md

 :white_check_mark: Javascript Exception Handling

-:white_check_mark: e.preventDefault();  which is used because by default behaviour of form is after submitting it refresh page , so to stop this we use e.preventDefault()
+:white_check_mark: e.preventDefault();  which is used because by default behaviour of form is after submitting it refresh page, so to stop this we use e.preventDefault()

 ## Built With